nf-core/variantbenchmarking/docs/usage.md

 Consistent formatting and alignment of variants in test and truth VCF files for accurate comparison is controlled by _sv_standardization_ and _preprocesses_.

 - `--sv_standardization`: The standardization methods to perform on the input files.
-Should be a comma-separated list of one or more of the following options: `homogenize,svync`.
+Should be a comma-separated list of one or more of the following options: `homogenize,svync,svtk_standardize`.

-  - `homogenize`: makes use of [variant-extractor](https://github.com/EUCANCan/variant-extractor)
+  - `variant_extractor`: use [variant-extractor](https://github.com/EUCANCan/variant-extractor) for homogenization of variants
-  - `svync`: makes use of [svync](https://github.com/nvnieuwk/svync)
+  - `svync`: use [svync](https://github.com/nvnieuwk/svync) for reformatting variant callers.
+Applicable only to delly, dragen, gridss, manta, and smoove.
+  - `svtk_standardize`: use [svtk standardize - from GATK](https://github.com/broadinstitute/gatk-sv/tree/main/src/svtk) to standardize structural variants.
+Applicable only to delly, manta, melt and wham.

 - `preprocesses`: The preprocessing steps to perform on the input files.
 Should be a comma-separated list of one or more of the following options: `split_multiallelic,normalize,deduplicate,prepy,filter_contigs`
   - `split_multiallelic`: Splits multi-allelic variants in test and truth VCF files ([bcftools norm](https://samtools.github.io/bcftools/bcftools.html#norm))